osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 Say we want to solve a simple math problem: $ 2x = 4$.
 First, we isolate the variable and then perform the same operation to the other side of the equation -- divide by 2 -- which yields us our answer.

-By doing this, human thinking was literally symbol manipulation, and this led Newell and Simon to state outright:
+By doing this, human thinking is literally a type of symbol manipulation, which led Newell and Simon to state outright:

 <blockquote>
     We can postulate that the processes going on inside the subject’s skin – involving sensory organs, neural tissue, and muscular movements controlled by the neural signals – are also symbol-manipulating processes; that is, patterns in various encodings can be detected, recorded, transmitted, stored, copied, and so on, by the mechanisms of this system.[3]